363124436/Task-management-application/README.md

 ### Getting Started
 1. Open your browser and navigate to `http://localhost:3000`
 2. You'll see the login page
-3. Enter any email and password (or leave empty)
+3. Enter a valid email address
+4. Enter a password that meets security requirements:
+   - Minimum 8 characters
+   - At least one uppercase letter
+   - At least one lowercase letter
+   - At least one number
+   - At least one special character
-4. Click "Sign In" to navigate to the dashboard
+5. Click "Sign In" to navigate to the dashboard

 ### Using the Application